ldellisola/ITBA/93.07/04 - Interpolacion Polinomica.md

 |  0   |  $y_0$   |
 |  1   |  $y_1$   |

-Evaluamos cada valor de $x$ en un polinomio generico:
+Evaluamos cada valor de $x$ en un polinomio genérico:
 $$
 a_0 + a_1 \cdot(-1) + a_2 \cdot (-1)^2 = y_{-1}\\
 a_0 + a_1 \cdot (0) + a_2 \cdot (0)^2  = y_0 \\